Chinese Tea Ceremony (Gongfu Cha): Steps & Order

 The origins of tea in China trace back to around 2737 BCE, during the reign of Emperor Shen Nong.
 Legend has it that the emperor, known for his interest in agriculture and medicine, discovered tea when leaves from a wild tea plant accidentally fell into his boiling water.
 Initially valued for its medicinal properties, tea quickly gained prominence as a daily beverage, becoming deeply ingrained in Chinese culture.

-The philosophy behind the Chinese tea ceremony is rooted in principles of harmony, respect, and simplicity, reflecting the influences of Confucianism, Taoism, and Buddhism.
 Every gesture and movement within the ceremony is intentional, emphasizing mindfulness and the beauty of the present moment.
 These values make the ceremony more than a method of brewing tea—it becomes a meditative practice.

 Symbolism plays a vital role in the tea ceremony.
 Tea itself represents purity and natural simplicity, while the utensils—like the gaiwan and teapot—embody elegance, balance, and precision.